aaronicsubstances/code-augmentor-python/README.md

 ### Properties and Methods of `ProcessCodeContext` instances

-   * header - JSON object resulting from parsing first line of input file.
+   * *header* - JSON object resulting from parsing first line of input file.
-   * globalScope - a readonly dictionary provided for use by clients which remains throughout parsing of entire input file.
+   * *globalScope* - a readonly dictionary provided for use by clients which remains throughout parsing of entire input file.
-   * fileScope - an dictionary provided for use by clients which is reset at the start of processing every line of input file.
+   * *fileScope* - an dictionary provided for use by clients which is reset at the start of processing every line of input file.
-   * fileAugCodes - JSON object resulting of parsing current line of input file other than first line.
+   * *fileAugCodes* - JSON object resulting of parsing current line of input file other than first line.
-   * augCodeIndex - index of `augCode` parameter in `fileAugCodes.augmentingCodes` array
+   * *augCodeIndex* - index of `augCode` parameter in `fileAugCodes.augmentingCodes` array
-   * newGenCode() - convenience method available to clients for creating a generated code object with empty `contentParts` array property.
+   * *newGenCode()* - convenience method available to clients for creating a generated code object with empty `contentParts` array property.
-   * newContent(content, exactMatch=false) - convenience method available to clients for creating a new content part object with properties set with arguments supplied to the function.
+   * *newContent(content, exactMatch=false)* - convenience method available to clients for creating a new content part object with properties set with arguments supplied to the function.
+   * *newSkipGenCode()* - convenience method to create a generated code object indicating skipping of aug code section.
+Will have null content parts.
+   * *getScopeVar(name)* - gets a variable from fileScope array with given name, or from globalScope array if not found in fileScope.

+### Reserved 'CodeAugmentor' Prefix

+CodeAugmentor supplies utility functions and variables by reserving the **CodeAugmentor** prefix.
+As such scripts should avoid naming aug code processing functions and variables in fileScope/globalScope with that prefix.

+The following variables are provided by default in context globalScope:

+   * *codeAugmentor_indent* - set with value of four spaces.

+The following functions are provided by **CodeAugmentorFunctions** class of the `models` module of this package for use to process aug codes:

+   * *CodeAugmentorFunctions.setScopeVar* - requires each embedded data in augmenting code section to be a JSON object.
+For each such object, every property of the object is used to set a variable in context fileScope whose value is the value of the property in the JSON object.
+   * *CodeAugmentorFunctions.setGlobalScopeVar* - same as setScopeVar, but rather sets variables in context globalScope.

 ### Note on JSON serialization

-This library deserializes JSON objects into instances of the class `types.SimpleNamespace`.
+This library deserializes JSON objects into instances of the class [types.SimpleNamespace](https://docs.python.org/3/library/types.html#types.SimpleNamespace).
 It similarly requires objects to be serialized to be either dictionaries or instances of `types.SimpleNamespace`.

 By so doing clients are provided with the convenience that any arbitrary field can be set on a JSON object, and it will get serialized.